-The most commonly seen mammals at the National Seashore are coyotes, spotted ground squirrel, kangaroo rats, and deer, others, such are opossum and raccoon are seldom seen, and a few, such as badgers and bobcats are rarely encountered.
-Following are a few details over the more commonly-occuring mammals in the park.
+The most commonly seen mammals at the National Seashore are coyotes, spotted ground squirrel, kangaroo rats, and deer, others, such are opossum and raccoon are seldom seen, and a few, such as badgers and bobcats, are rarely encountered.
+The following information highlights the more commonly-occuring mammals in the park.

 The spotted ground squirrel is frequently seen scurrying in the dunes around the Malaquite Visitor Center.
 This familiar dune inhabitant is found throughout much of West Texas but prefers to live in dry, sandy areas.
 The ground squirrel makes its home in long, shallow burrows which are marked by slight mounds in the vegetation.
 The average squirrel weighs 3 to 4.5 ounces and is just 9 inches in length, including the tail and can be identified by the scattered white spots on its back.
 Little is known about mating and rearing of young in this secretive animal.
 Mating season begins in February and continues into July with 1 to 2 litters reared each year.
 Generally, the squirrel does not venture far from its burrow in search of food and its diet includes green plants, sunflower petals, seeds and insects.